 A. Definition of Person.
-As used in this rule, the word “person,” whether or not a citizen or resident of this state and whether or not organized under the laws of this state, includes an individual whether operating in the individual’s own name or under a trade name; an individual’s agent or personal representative; a corporation; a limited liability company; a business trust; an estate; a trust; a partnership; an unincorporated association; and any two or more persons having a joint or common interest or any other legal or commercial entity.
+As used in this Montana Rules of Civil Procedure, the word “person,” whether or not a citizen or resident of this state and whether or not organized under the laws of this state, includes an individual whether operating in the individual’s name or under a trading name; an individual’s agent or personal representative; a corporation; a limited liability company; a business trust; an estate; a trust; a partnership; an unincorporated association; and any two or more persons having a joint or common interest or any other legal or commercial entity.

 B. Jurisdiction of Persons.

 (1) Subject to Jurisdiction.
-All persons found within the state of Montana are subject to the jurisdiction of the courts of this state.
-In addition, any person is subject to the jurisdiction of the courts of this state as to any claim for relief arising from the doing personally, through an employee, or through an agent, of any of the following acts:
+All persons found within Montana’s state are subject to the jurisdiction of the courts of this state.
+Also, any person is subject to the jurisdiction of the courts of this state as to any claim for relief arising from the doing personally, through an employee, or an agent, of any of the following acts:

 (a) the transaction of any business within this state;

-(b) the commission of an act which results in accrual within this state of a court action;
+(b) the commission of an act that results in accrual within this state of court action;

-(c) the ownership, use or possession of any property, or of any interest therein, situated within this state;
+(c) the ownership, use, or possession of any property, or any interest therein, situated within this state;

 (e) entering into a contract for services to be rendered or for materials to be furnished in this state by such person; or

 (2) Acquisition of Jurisdiction.
-Jurisdiction may be acquired by our courts over any person through service of process as herein provided; or by the voluntary appearance in an action by any person either personally, or through an attorney, or through any other authorized officer, agent or employee.
+Jurisdiction may be acquired by our courts over any person through service of process as herein provided; or by the voluntary appearance inaction by any person either personally, through an attorney, or any other authorized officer, agent, or employee.

 (1) Summons – Issuance.
-Upon or after filing the complaint the plaintiff or, if the plaintiff is represented by an attorney, the plaintiff’s attorney shall present a summons to the clerk for issuance.
-If the summons is in proper form, the clerk shall issue it and deliver it to the plaintiff or to the plaintiff’s attorney who shall thereafter deliver it for service upon the defendant in the manner prescribed by these rules.
-Issuance and service of the summons shall be accomplished within the times prescribed by Rule E of these rules.
-Upon request, the clerk shall issue separate or additional summons against any parties designated in the original action, or against any additional parties who may be brought into the action, which separate or additional summons shall also be served in the manner and within the times prescribed by these rules.
-The party requesting issuance of the summons shall bear the burden of having it properly issued and served.
+Upon or after filing the complaint, the plaintiff or, if the plaintiff is represented by an attorney, the plaintiff’s attorney shall present a summons to the clerk for issuance.
+If the summons is in proper form, the clerk shall issue it and deliver it to the plaintiff or to the plaintiff’s attorney, who shall thereafter deliver it for service to the defendant in the manner prescribed by these rules.
+Issuance and service of the summons shall be accomplished within the times prescribed by Montana Rules of Civil Procedure E. Upon request, the clerk shall issue separate or additional summons against any parties designated in the original action or against any additional parties who may be brought into the action, which separate or additional summons shall also be served in the manner and within the times prescribed by the Montana Rules of Civil Procedure.
+The party requesting the summons’ issuance shall bear the burden of having it properly issued and served.

 (2) Summons – Form.
-The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, state the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these rules require the defendant to appear and defend, and shall notify the defendant that in case of the defendant’s failure to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.
-In an action brought to quiet title to real estate, there shall be added to the foregoing, the following: “This action is brought for the purpose of quieting title to land situated in . . .
-County, Montana, and described as follows: (Here insert descriptions of land.).”
-For exceptions to this form of summons see 4D(4) “Other service,” set forth hereinafter.
+The summons shall be signed by the clerk, be under the seal of the court, contain the name of the court and the names of the parties, be directed to the defendant, and state the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which the Montana Rules of Civil Procedure require the defendant to appear and defend, and shall notify the defendant that in case the defendant fails to do so judgment by default will be rendered against the defendant for the relief demanded in the complaint.
+In action brought to quiet title to real estate, there shall be added to the foregoing the following: “This action is brought to quiet title to land situated in . . .
+County, Montana, and described as follows: (Here insert descriptions of the land.).”
+For exceptions to this form of summons, see 4D(4) “Other service,” hereinafter.

-(a) Service of all process shall be made in the county where the party to be served is found by a sheriff, deputy sheriff, constable, or any other person over the age of 18 not a party to the action.
+(a) Service of all process shall be made in the county where the party to be served is found by a sheriff, deputy sheriff, constable, or any other person over 18, not a party to the action.

-(b)(i) A summons and complaint may also be served upon a defendant who is an individual other than a minor or an incompetent person or upon a domestic or foreign corporation or partnership or other unincorporated association by mailing a copy of the summons and complaint (by first class mail, postage prepaid) to the person to be served, together with two copies of a notice and acknowledgment conforming substantially to form 18-A and a return envelope, postage prepaid, addressed to the sender.
-If no acknowledgment of service under this subdivision of this rule is received by the sender within 20 days after the date of mailing the summons and complaint, service of such summons and complaint shall be made by one of the persons mentioned in Rule 4D(1)(a) in the manner prescribed by Rule 4D(2) and Rule 4D(3).
+(b)(i) A summons and complaint may also be served upon a defendant who is an individual other than a minor or an incompetent person or upon a domestic or foreign corporation or partnership or other unincorporated association by mailing a copy of the summons and complaint (by first-class mail, postage prepaid) to the person to be served, together with two copies of a notice and acknowledgment conforming substantially to form 18-A and a return envelope, postage prepaid, addressed to the sender.
+If the sender receives no acknowledgment of service under this subdivision of this Montana Rules of Civil Procedure within 20 days after the date of mailing the summons and complaint, service of such summons and complaint shall be made by one of the persons mentioned in Montana Rules of Civil Procedure 4D(1)(a) in the manner prescribed by Montana Rules of Civil Procedure 4D(2) and Rule 4D(3).

 (iii) The notice and acknowledgment of receipt of summons and complaint shall be signed and dated.
-Service of summons and complaint will be deemed complete on the date of signature of the defendant as shown on the acknowledgment.
+Service of summons and complaint will be deemed complete on the defendant’s date of signature, as shown on the acknowledgment.

 (c) Upon a minor under the age of 14 years, by delivering a copy of the summons and complaint to the minor’s guardian, if the minor has one within the state, and if not, then to the minor’s father or mother or other person or agency having the minor’s care or control, or with whom the minor resides, or if service cannot be made upon any of them, then as provided by order of the court.

-(d) Upon a person who has been adjudged of unsound mind by a court of this state, or for whom a guardian has been appointed in this state by reason of incompetency, by delivering a copy of the summons and complaint to the person’s guardian, if there be a guardian residing in this state appointed and acting under the laws of this state.
+(d) Upon a person who has been adjudged of unsound mind by a court of this state, or for whom a guardian has been appointed in this state because of incompetency, by delivering a copy of the summons and complaint to the person’s guardian, if a guardian is residing in this state-appointed and acting under the laws of this state.
 If there be no such guardian, the court shall appoint a guardian ad litem for the incompetent person, with or without personal service on the incompetent, as the court may direct.
-When a party is alleged to be of unsound mind, but has not been so adjudged by a court of this state, such party may be brought into court by service of process personally upon that party.
+When a party is alleged to be of unsound mind but has not been so adjudged by a court of this state, such party may be brought into court by service of the process personally upon that party.
 The court may also stay any action pending against a person on learning that such person is of unsound mind.

 (e) Upon a domestic corporation, partnership or other unincorporated association, or upon a foreign corporation, partnership or other unincorporated association, established by the laws of any other state or country, and having a place of business within this state or doing business herein either permanently or temporarily, or which was doing business herein either permanently, or temporarily at the time the claim for relief accrued: (i) by delivering a copy of the summons and complaint to an officer, director, superintendent or managing or general agent, or partner, or associate for such corporation, partnership, or association; or by leaving such copies at the office or place of business of the corporation, partnership, or association within the state with the person in charge of such office; or (ii) by delivering a copy of the summons and complaint to the registered agent of said corporation named on the records of the secretary of state, or to any other agent or attorney in fact authorized by appointment or by statute to receive or accept service on behalf of the corporation, partnership, or association, provided that if the agent or attorney in fact is one designated by statute to receive service, such further notice as the statute requires shall also be given; or (iii) if the sheriff shall make return that no person upon whom service may be made can be found in the county, then service may be made by leaving a copy of the summons and complaint at any office of the corporation, partnership, or unincorporated association within this state with the person in charge of such office; or (iv) if the suit is against a corporation whose charter or right to do business in the state has expired or been forfeited, by delivering a copy thereof to any one of the persons who have become trustees for the corporation and its stockholders or members.

-(i) Upon an estate by delivering a copy of the summons and complaint to the personal representative thereof; upon a trust by delivering a copy of the summons and complaint to any trustee thereof.
+(i) Upon an estate by delivering a copy of the summons and complaint to the personal representative thereof; upon trust, delivering a copy of the summons and complaint to any trustee thereof.

-(4) Other service.
-All process in any form of action shall be served in the manner specified in this rule with the exception that whenever a statute of this state or an order of the court or a citation by the court made pursuant thereto provides for the service of a notice or of an order or of a citation in lieu of summons upon any person, service shall be made under the circumstances and in the manner prescribed by the statute or order or citation; and with the further exception that all persons are required to comply with the provisions hereafter prescribed in D(5)(h), and with the provisions of 33-1-603, 33-1-613, 33-1-614, 33-2-314, 33-2-315, 70-28-207, 70-28-208, 70-28-209, and 70-28-212, Montana Code Annotated, when the action pertains to the provisions of such sections.
+(4) another service.
+All processes in any form of action shall be served in the manner specified in this Montana Rules of Civil Procedure, with the exception that whenever a statute of this state or an order of the court, or a citation by the court made pursuant thereto provides for the service of a notice or of an order or a citation instead of summons upon any person, service shall be made under the circumstances and in the manner prescribed by the statute or order or citation; and with the further exception that all persons are required to comply with the provisions hereafter prescribed in D(5)(h), and with the provisions of 33-1-603, 33-1-613, 33-1-614, 33-2-314, 33-2-315, 70-28-207, 70-28-208, 70-28-209, and 70-28-212, Montana Code Annotated, when the action pertains to the provisions of such sections.

 (5) Service by publication–when permitted–effect–manner–proof.

 (a) When permitted.
-A defendant, whether known or unknown, who has not been served under the foregoing subsections of this rule can be served by publication in the following situations only:
+A defendant, whether known or unknown, who has not been served under the foregoing subsections of this Montana Rules of Civil Procedure can be served by publication in the following situations only: